lshannon/gcp-docker-spring-getting-started/README.md

 ## Requirements

+This script is intended for the following environment:

 - Spring Boot application built with Maven
 - GCP Account (https://cloud.google.com/)
 - glcoud installed locally (https://cloud.google.com/sdk/docs/install)
 - docker installed locally (https://docs.docker.com/get-docker/)

+This script was built to run in a Ubuntu environment.
+There is no guarantee it will work in any other environment

 ## Usage

-Run the script with the argument '--usage' to get instructions on what the script does
+Run the script with the argument './build-deploy-docker-gcp.sh --usage' to get instructions on what the script does

 ## Installation